Hecate (musician): On tour as Hecate

 Hecate has toured extensively as Hecate, being invited to play in various locations all over the world.
 The USA and Europe featured heavily on her touring schedule, alongside opportunities in further regions such as South America and Russia.
 As her reputation spread, Hecate was also invited to DJ in Japan.
 Having previously toured the country in 2008 alongside members of UTEROZZZAAA, yet another invite was extended in 2017 from U Hang No Da.
 Their time together was nicknamed the "Ultimate Stalked Tour".
 Touring aside, Hecate has frequently expressed a personal love of the country.

 In a 2013 interview with USBMS, Hecate recalls her "intense" stay in Bogotá, Colombia 2008 during which she played a set in an all-female prison.
 She described the show as "the absolute height of emotion I ever experienced while playing!"
 The attending crowd was in excess of over 500 prisoners.

 In 2014 a documentary of footage was officially released of the Zhark International Abomination of Desolation Tour.
-Filmed in 2005, the tour was a venture around Europe feating Abelcain, Xanopticon, Val and Hecate.
+Filmed in 2005, the tour was a venture around Europe featuring Abelcain, Xanopticon, Val and Hecate.
 Eerily the tour coincided with the death of Pope John Paul II, further fuelling the spirit of the occult and anti-organised religion often found within Zhark releases.

 According to her official website, Hecate has "invaded": US, Canada, Mexico, Colombia, Ukraine, Russia, United Kingdom, Japan, Sweden, Germany, Austria, France, Italy, Switzerland, Belgium, The Netherlands, Spain, Latvia and Finland.